mlepinski/Data-Structures/Assignment 13/README.md

 **Part D:**

-Create a class TestHeap that tests your GenericMaxHeap by doing the following:
+Create a class TestHeap that tests your GenericMinHeap by doing the following:
 Create an empty heap
 Add a bunch of Tasks to the heap with a variety of different priorities
-NOTE: Do not insert the items in sorted order Repeatedly remove the maximum priority task from the heap Print out the removed task to verify that they are leaving the heap in priority order
+NOTE: Do not insert the items in sorted order Repeatedly remove the minimum priority task from the heap Print out the removed task to verify that they are leaving the heap in priority order

 **Submission:**

 After you have completed the assignment, please submit a zip file containing:

-* GenericMaxHeap.java
+* GenericMinHeap.java
 * Task.java
 * TestHeap.java